Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Credit: Wikipedia

 If the metal is rolled above its recrystallization temperature, then it is called hot rolling.
-After the cold rolling or rolling, metal is annealed in a close chamber with a nitrogen environment and with nonoxidizing gases.
-This annealing process makes the metal softer for commercial applications.
-Annealing also helps in making sheet anti-corrosion up to some extent.
+After the cold rolling or rolling, metal is annealed in a closed chamber with a nitrogen environment and with nonoxidizing gases.

-After the annealing process, oil and different chemical layer are applied on the surface of the sheet so they are resistant to corrosion.
-But in reality, they are not 100% corrosion resistant.
-You need other methods like powder coating to make those end products 100% corrosion resistant.
+After the annealing process, oil and different chemical layers are applied on the surface of the sheet so they are resistant to corrosion.

 Cold Rolled Close Annealed Sheet ( CRCA)

-Cold-rolled sheets are much harder and finishes are much better than hot rolled steel.
+Cold-rolled sheets are much harder and finishes are much better than hot-rolled steel.
 Also, the achieved dimensional accuracy is good since there is no heating of the material.

 Types of CRCA sheet: CRCA sheet grades